mattbaker/git-vanity-sha/README.md

 ### It didn't find a SHA with the prefix I wanted :(

 If you're really determined, then change `TIMESTAMP_DELTA_MAX` to a huge number and go for a walk and maybe you'll get lucky.

+### It doesn't work, the hash doesn't have the proper prefix!

+Do you have commit signing enabled?
+You need to disable it, otherwise it won't work due to git limitations.